CryptoEval: Evaluating the Risk of Cryptographic Misuses in Android Apps with Data-Flow Analysis: Evaluation

 To show our framework's ability to discover threats in real-world apps, we investigate the vulnerabilities caused by cryptographic misuses and the related sensitive flows in the 15 popular real-world apps of dataset S2.
 The results are presented in Table~\ref{tab:real-world-findings}.
+In this evaluation, the expected true positives derived by the detector chain have to be confirmed manually to ensure an effective attack surface estimation.
 For each app, we count the expected true positives of misuses identified by the valid detector chain (\textsf{CG}+\textsf{CC}+\textsf{BS}).
+Note that \textsf{BS} is adapted only to decide the expected true positive misuses.
+We do not merge it into the definition of $R_x$ in Section~\ref{subsec:clustering}.
 Then we report the sensitive flows originating from these misuses in the brackets in Table~\ref{tab:real-world-findings} in terms of \textit{sink\_category:num\_flows}.
 We also calculate the risk value $R_x$ for each app.
-We figure out among all risky misuses ($w_{id}=7,10$), type 3,8,17 are more likely to trigger sensitive data flows.
+We figure out that among all risky misuses ($w_{id}=7,10$), type 3,8,17 are more likely to trigger sensitive data flows.
 Moreover, the misuses of type 3 and 8 are likely to trigger flows to more risky sinks (\textsf{NETWORK} and \textsf{NC\_ICC}).
-It means that in typical apps, vulnerable passwords for KeyStore (type 3) and usage of the expired protocol by SSLContext (type 8) are more likely to be responsible for the data leakages caused by the misuses, which we should pay close attention to in the development of apps.
-Also, we have found risky apps (with bigger $R_x$), including a financial app, CIBC mobile banking.
-We manually confirmed that the threat caused by the type 8 misuses detected in this app have also been reported by CVE-2014-5594 \cite{CVE-2014-5594}.
+It means that in typical apps, vulnerable passwords for KeyStore (type 3) and usage of the expired protocol by SSLContext (type 8) are more likely to be responsible for the data leakages caused by the misuses, which should be paid close attention to in developing apps.
+Also, we have found risky apps (with bigger $R_x$), including a financial app \emph{CIBC mobile banking}.
+We manually confirmed that the threat caused by the type 8 misuses detected in this app has also been reported by CVE-2014-5594 \cite{CVE-2014-5594}.